If you don't see the term you are looking for, use your browser's Find command to

 - Vertical Alignment

-- How the text lines up vertically in a cell.
-You can choose a combination of horizontal and vertical alignments.
+How the text lines up vertically in a cell.
+In Word 2000 you can choose a combination of horizontal and vertical alignments.

 - vertical ruler